reload/combine/README.md

 1. Install dependencies with `shards install`
 2. Build executables with `shards build`
 3. Create and migrate your database with `bin/amber db create migrate`.
-Also see [creating the database](https://docs.amberframework.org/amber/guides/create-new-app#creating-the-database).
 4. Start Amber server with `bin/amber watch`

 Now you can visit http://localhost:3000/ from your browser.

-Getting an error message you need help decoding?
-Check the [Amber troubleshooting guide](https://docs.amberframework.org/amber/troubleshooting), post a [tagged message on Stack Overflow](https://stackoverflow.com/questions/tagged/amber-framework), or visit [Amber on Gitter](https://gitter.im/amberframework/amber).

-Using Docker?
-Please check [Amber Docker guides](https://docs.amberframework.org/amber/guides/docker).

 ## Tests